 - Brazil abolished slavery with the passage of the Lei Áurea, “Golden Law” (1888)

-- The U.S. Congress passed legislation honoring the uncompensated work of mothering by establishing the second Sunday in May as Mother’s Day (1914)
+- The U.S. Congress passed legislation establishing Mother’s Day to honor the uncompensated work of mothering on the second Sunday in May (1914)

 - The first commercial FM radio station in the U.S. was launched in Bloomfield, Connecticut, which came to be known as WDRC (1939)

-- The world premiere of The Beatles film ‘Let It Be’ – the final release of any kind by the band– featured the unannounced rooftop concert in London, which was their last performance in public (1970)
+- The world premiere of The Beatles film ‘Let It Be‘ became the final release of any kind by the band and featured the unannounced rooftop concert in London, which was their last performance in public (1970)

 - Alison Hargreaves, a 33-year-old British mother of two became only the second person ever to reach the peak of Everest–the world’s highest mountain–unaided, without oxygen or help from sherpas (1995)

 - And, Darius Rucker, three-time Grammy Award winner and former lead singer and rhythm guitarist of Hootie & the Blowfish, (Only Wanna Be With You) turns 53 today (1966)

 He became blind as a young child but went on to become one of the most beloved performers of the late 20th century.
 After signing with Motown Records at age 11, he recorded 30 U.S. top ten hits and won 25 Grammy Awards–the most ever awarded to a male solo artist.
 (1950) – Photo by Thomas Hawk (CC)